 Distributions to shareholders Distributions to shareholders from net investment income, if any, are recorded by the fund on the ex-dividend date.
 Distributions from capital gains, if any, are recorded on the ex-dividend date and paid at least annually.
 The amount and character of income and gains to be distributed are determined in accordance with income tax regulations, which may differ from generally accepted accounting principles.
-These differences include temporary and/or permanent differences from losses on wash sale transactions, unrealized gains and losses on certain futures contracts, unrealized gains and losses on passive foreign investment companies, straddle loss deferrals, income on swap contracts and interest-only securities.
+These differences include temporary and/or permanent differences from losses on wash sale transactions, from foreign currency gains and losses, from unrealized gains and losses on certain futures contracts, from unrealized gains and losses on passive foreign investment companies, from straddle loss deferrals, from income on swap contracts and from interest-only securities.
 Reclassifications are made to the fund's capital accounts to reflect income and gains available for distribution (or available capital loss carryovers) under income tax regulations.
-At the close of the reporting period, the fund reclassified \$1,469,042 to increase undistributed net investment income, \$736 to increase paid-in capital and \$1,469,778 to increase accumulated net realized loss.
+At the close of the reporting period, the fund reclassified \$8,703,936 to increase undistributed net investment income, \$28,546 to increase paid-in capital and \$8,732,482 to increase accumulated net realized loss.